R. G. Armstrong: Career

 On Broadway, Armstrong portrayed Dr. Baugh and Big Daddy in Cat on a Hot Tin Roof (1955), Sheriff Talbott in Orpheus Descending (1957), and Captain Keller in The Miracle Worker (1959).
 He also began writing his own plays, which were performed off-Broadway.

 Armstrong's first film appearance was in the 1954 film Garden of Eden; however, it was television where he first earned a name for himself.
-He guest-starred in virtually every television western series produced in the 1950s and 1960s, including Have Gun - Will Travel, The Californians, Jefferson Drum, The Tall Man, Riverboat, The Rifleman, Zane Grey Theater, Wanted: Dead or Alive, The Westerner, The Big Valley, Bonanza, Maverick (as Louise Fletcher's character's father in the episode which drew the series' largest single viewership, "The Saga of Waco Williams"), Gunsmoke (S7E10 as hard nosed Union soldier Capt.
-Benter”), Rawhide, Wagon Train, and Bat Masterson.
+He guest-starred in virtually every television Western series produced in the 1950s and 1960s, including Have Gun – Will Travel playing Sheriff Jaffey in S1 E28 "Killer's Widow" which aired 3/21/1958, The Californians, Jefferson Drum, The Tall Man, Riverboat, The Rifleman, Zane Grey Theater, Wanted: Dead or Alive, The Westerner, The Big Valley, Bonanza, Maverick (as Louise Fletcher's character's father in the episode which drew the series' largest single viewership, "The Saga of Waco Williams"), Gunsmoke (S7E10 as hard-nosed Union soldier Capt.
+Benter"), Rawhide, Wagon Train, Lawman, and Bat Masterson.

 Armstrong appeared on The Twilight Zone, in the episode "Nothing in the Dark" along with Robert Redford.
 He appeared in three episodes of Perry Mason, twice in the role of the defendant.
 In 1958, he appeared in the episode "The Case of the Black-Eyed Blonde" as character Matthew Bartlett.
 In 1959, he played character Harry Bright in "The Case of the Petulant Partner," then in 1962 he played John Gregory in "The Case of the Stand-in Sister."
 Armstrong also appeared on Alfred Hitchcock Presents, The Everglades, The Andy Griffith Show, The Fugitive, Daniel Boone, T.H.E.
-Cat, Hawaii Five-O, Starsky and Hutch, The Dukes of Hazzard, Dynasty, and in the miniseries War and Remembrance.
+Cat, Hawaii Five-O, Starsky & Hutch, The Dukes of Hazzard, Dynasty, and in the miniseries War and Remembrance.
 Armstrong had a recurring role in the second season of Millennium as a reclusive visionary known only as the Old Man.
 In the late 1980s, he played the demonic recurring character "Uncle Lewis Vendredi" in the Canadian horror series Friday the 13th: The Series.